Innes Senior

-He has spent time on loan from Huddersfield at Workington Town in Betfred League 1, and Wakefield Trinity in the Super League.
+He has previously played for Huddersfield Giants in the Super League, and has spent time on loan at Wakefield Trinity in the Super League and at Workington Town in League 1.

 Background

 Senior was born in Huddersfield, West Yorkshire, England.

 Along with his twin brother Louis, Innes is a product of the Giants' academy system and both made their first team debuts over Easter 2018.

 Career

 Huddersfield Giants

-In 2018 he made his Super League début for the Giants against the Catalans Dragons.

-His twin Brother, Louis, made his début in the previous game against Leeds.
+In 2018, he made his Super League début for the Huddersfield Giants against the Catalans Dragons.
+His twin brother Louis had made his début in the previous game against Leeds.

 Senior became the first player born in or after the year 2000 to score in the Super League when he scored a try for the Huddersfield club against Castleford in April 2018.